 Alexis received her J.D. in 2009 from the University of Detroit Mercy School of Law.
 While attending law school, she received a Book Award for achieving excellence in Employment Discrimination and was an active member in the Women’s Law Caucus.
 In 2007 she clerked for The Honorable Nicholas Tsoucalas in the New York Federal Court of International Trade, assisting in drafting opinions regarding trade adjustment benefits, countervailing duties and classifications of imported goods.
 Alexis obtained her Bachelor of Arts degree from Temple University where she was an NCAA scholarship athlete and four time All-American.

-Alexis is admitted to practice in the Supreme Court of Pennsylvania, the Pennsylvania Eastern District Court, and the Court of Appeals for the Third Circuit.
+Alexis is admitted to practice in the Supreme Court of Pennsylvania, the Supreme Court of New Jersey, the Pennsylvania Eastern District Court, and the Court of Appeals for the Third Circuit.

 In her spare time, Alexis enjoys traveling, working out, and trying new restaurants.